Sword and sorcery: Origins

 In his introduction to the reference Literary Swordsmen and Sorcerers by L. Sprague de Camp, Lin Carter notes that the heritage of sword and sorcery is illustrious, and can be traced back to mythology, including the labors of Hercules, as well as to classical epics such as Homer's Odyssey, the Norse sagas, and Arthurian legend.

 It also has been influenced by historical fiction.
 For instance, the work of Sir Walter Scott was influenced by Scottish folklore and ballads.
 Yet few of Scott's stories contain fantastic elements; in most, the appearance of such is explained away.
+Sword and sorcery's immediate progenitors are the swashbuckling tales of Alexandre Dumas, père (The Three Musketeers (1844), etc.), Rafael Sabatini (Scaramouche (1921), etc.) and their pulp magazine imitators, such as Talbot Mundy, Harold Lamb, and H. Bedford-Jones, who all influenced Howard.
+Mundy in particular, proved influential: early sword and sorcery writers such as Howard, C. L. Moore and Fritz Leiber were admirers of Mundy's fiction.
+However, these historical "swashbucklers" lack the supernatural element which defines the genre.

-Its themes of adventure in a strange society were influenced by adventures set in foreign lands by Sir H. Rider Haggard and Edgar Rice Burroughs.
+Sword and sorcery's focus on adventurers exploring a strange society were influenced by adventures set in foreign lands by Sir H. Rider Haggard and Edgar Rice Burroughs.
 Haggard's works, such as King Solomon's Mines (1885) and She: A History of Adventure (1887) included many fantastic elements.
 Some of Haggard's characters, such as Umslopogaas, an axe-wielding Zulu warrior who encountered supernatural phenomena and loved to fight, bore similarities to sword and sorcery heroes.
 Haggard also wrote Eric Brighteyes (1891), a violent historical novel based on the Icelandic Sagas; some writers, (such as David Pringle) have stated that Eric Brighteyes resembles a modern sword and sorcery novel.
-Edgar Rice Burroughs' novels featured physical formidable male heroes such as Tarzan and John Carter of Mars.
+Edgar Rice Burroughs' novels featured physically formidable male heroes such as Tarzan and John Carter of Mars.
 Burroughs' heroes had adventures involving the exploration of strange regions and battles with fearsome creatures.
 Burroughs' work was enormously influential on the initial generation of American sword and sorcery writers, such as Robert E. Howard.

-Sword and sorcery's immediate progenitors are the swashbuckling tales of Alexandre Dumas, père (The Three Musketeers (1844), etc.), Rafael Sabatini (Scaramouche (1921), etc.) and their pulp magazine imitators, such as Talbot Mundy, Harold Lamb, and H. Bedford-Jones, who all influenced Howard.
-Mundy in particular, proved influential: early sword and sorcery writers such as Howard, C. L. Moore and Fritz Leiber were admirers of Mundy's fiction.
-However, these historical "swashbucklers" lack the supernatural element which defines the genre.